pietrodn/filter-bubble/slide.md

     2. Travel and vacation information
 * More and more difficult to find *what we don't know we want*.

+Researchers found out that in Google searches **11.7% of results show differences** due to personalization. [@hannak2013]

-# Solutions and remedies
+# Proposed remedies and counter-objections

 ## Moralizing filters

-* The Internet is showing off what we want to see, but not **what we need to see**
+Problem: the Internet is showing off what we *want* to see, but not what we *need* to see.

-* What if one day Google could urge us to stop obsessing over Lady Gaga’s videos and instead pay attention to Darfur?
+* What if one day Google could urge us to stop obsessing over Lady Gaga's videos and instead pay attention to Darfur?
-* Should someone decide what we need to see? [@morozov2011]
+* Would it be a good idea to make multinational companies **moralizing agents**?
+    * Monopoly of editorial power
+    * **Paternalism**
+* Algorithms cannot compute "what should be seen" [@morozov2011]

+We need media that prioritizes **importance** over relevance, but:

+* this requires human intervention and choice
-* This is **paternalism**.
+* using an algorithm is still a non-neutral choice!

+## More control by the people

-## Making the algorithms transparent
+### Make the algorithms transparent

+* Knowing at least **which personal data** is used to make the recommendation may prove useful
+* The inner working of complex neural networks and machine learning agents is not explorable
-* Even if they are public, we may not understand them
+* Even if published, we may not understand those algorithms
-* ...

-## On-off button

-> “Google or Facebook could place a slider bar running from “only stuff I like” to “stuff other people like that I’ll probably hate” at the top of search results and the News Feed”
+* They are often **trade secrets**

-## Government oversight
+### Government oversight

-Slide

-# Counter-objections

-## "But they are useful!"

-* Filters help eliminating the noise in the information society
-* ...

-## "We can just shut them off"

-Not so simple.

-## They are just a natural evolution of technology

-Maybe.
-Or maybe not!
+Problem: the personalizing filters are not regulated in a **democratic** way.
+Governments could banish personalization or control it in some form.

+* Information should be independent by the Government
+* The convergence of power of multinational companies and governments is dangerous

+## Turn off the personalization!

+* What if we could **turn off the personalization**?
+* Personalization is the key feature of most services
+    * Facebook without personalization would be...
+Twitter?
+* Without personalization **ads would be less relevant** and profitable: no economic incentive to do so
+* Users should at least know **whether** personalization is enabled or not.

 # Conclusion